tomfluff/interactive_storytelling/README.md

 # Interactive Storytelling
-*(This isa project for the Multimedia Interfaces course at the University of Tokyo.)*
+*(This is a project for the Multimedia Interfaces class at the University of Tokyo.)*

 ## About
 `MyStoryKnight` is a web application that allows users to create and experience interactive stories.
 The application is built using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework for Python.
 As well as the [React](https://reactjs.org/) JavaScript library with [TypeScript](https://www.typescriptlang.org/).